Get insider access

 This keyboard was replaced by the SteelSeries Apex Pro TKL (2023)

-The SteelSeries Apex Pro is an outstanding keyboard for gamers but it's quite versatile too.
-It has a unique setting that lets you change the amount of pre-travel distance needed to input a keystroke, which in turns increases and decreases its actuation force.
-You can lower it for a more responsive experience in games, or you can raise it up to reduce the number of typos and accidental keystrokes when typing text.
-This keyboard is very well-built and features dedicated media keys and comes with a nice magnetic wrist rest.
+The SteelSeries Apex Pro is an outstanding keyboard for gamers, and it's quite versatile, too.
+It has a unique setting that lets you change the amount of pre-travel distance needed to input a keystroke, which increases and decreases its actuation force.
+You can lower it for a more responsive experience in games, or you can raise it to reduce the number of typos and accidental keystrokes when typing text.
+This keyboard is very well-built and comes with a nice magnetic wristrest.
+It also has an OLED screen you can customize using the configuration software.

 Our Verdict

-The SteelSeries Apex Pro is an outstanding gaming keyboard.
-It's responsive and you can set the pre-travel distance of your keys to your preferred setting.
-It's also very well-built and is fully customizable inside its excellent software.
+The SteelSeries Apex Pro is an excellent gaming keyboard.
+It's responsive, and you can set the pre-travel distance of your keys to your preferred setting.
+It's also very well-built and is fully customizable through its software.
 The backlighting is also great for gaming in the dark.

 Pros